-Two miles below the Falls, on the American side, is a Mineral Spring, containing sulphuric and muriatic acids, lime and magnesia; and by the use of its waters many important cures have been effected.
-For scrofulous, rheumatic, and cutaneous complaints, this spring supplies an almost sovereign remedy.
-From the stage road near the spring, travellers have a most delightful view of the whole Falls two miles distant; and if they see the Falls from this place first, as they generally do in coming up from Lewiston, the impression here made will probably never be effaced.
-Capt.
-Hall remarks respecting this place, "I felt at the moment quite sure that no subsequent examination, whether near or remote, could ever remove, or even materially weaken the impression left by this first view."
+Two miles below is a Mineral Spring, containing sulphuric and muriatic acids, lime and magnesia; and by the use of its waters many important cures have been effected.
+For scrofulous, rheumatic, and cutaneous complaints this spring supplies an almost sovereign remedy.
+From the stage road near the spring, travelers have a most delightful view of the whole Falls two miles distant; and if they see the Falls from this place first, as they generally do in coming up from Lewiston, the impression here made will probably never be effaced.